google/fonts/ofl/kufam/upstream_info.md

 ## Conclusion

 The `commit` field needs to be added to the METADATA.pb source block.
 The most likely candidate is `49b96562` (the v1.300 release PR merge).
 The Glyphs sources exist but no `config.yaml` - an override config.yaml could be created in google/fonts.
 This needs further confirmation of the exact commit hash and creation of a config.yaml.

+## Commit Added (MEDIUM confidence)

+Commit `a2c0c9552f98295167bc33bdb9c6256dd6abdc8a` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2021-03-31).
+This assumes the upstream HEAD at onboarding time was the commit used.